juristr/juristr.github.com/content/blog/commons-chunk-and-lazy-loading-in-angular.md

 ---
 type: post
-title: Commons Chunk and Lazy Loading in Angular
+title: Common Chunk and Lazy Loading in Angular
 date: 2021-02-10T21:54:00+01:00
-lead: What is the commons chunk, why is it there and how can it be disabled with the Angular CLI
+lead: What is the common chunk, why is it there and how can it be disabled with the Angular CLI
-url: /blog/2021/02/commons-chunk-lazy-loading-angular-cli
+url: /blog/2021/02/common-chunk-lazy-loading-angular-cli
 draft: false
 comments: true
 ---